-I need to thank Tom Barbitta for this blog post.
-In a comment from a personal Facebook post Tom asked what the story was with Belize.
-Well that’s the thing – it very much is a story.
-And like most stories this one will be hard to make into a short story.
-But we shall see how far this rabbit trail goes.
-The Beginning In a moment of boredom I suspect at some point in the year 1996 I asked a question that I actually didn’t really care about the answer to.
-The gentleman I was speaking to was named Dan Michalewicz and Dan was largely responsible for getting me into wholesale reptile business back in 1995.
-I won’t bother getting into that story here but my YouTube guy Brandon did ask me a little bit about the back story to my “reptile story” which you can watch HERE.
+In a moment of boredom, I suspect that at some point in the year 1996, unfortunately, I don’t recall exactly.
+I asked a question that I actually didn’t really care about the answer to.
+The gentleman I was speaking with was named Dan, and Dan was largely responsible for getting me into the wholesale reptile business back in 1995.
+I won’t bother getting into that story here, but my YouTube guy, Brandon, did ask me a little bit about the backstory to my “reptile story,” which you can watch HERE.

 Green Iguanas

-Anyways back to the current story.
-Now you have to realize that back when I was 20 my life revolved around materialism and the outside world was of no real interest to me.
-I tell you this so that you can realize that initially I didn’t care about the answer.
+Anyways, back to the current story.
+Now you have to realize that back when I was in my early twenties, my life revolved around materialism, and the outside world was of no real interest to me.
+I tell you this so that you can understand that initially, I didn’t care about the answer.
 Little did I know the answer would change my life.

 Morelets Crocodiles – the big one lives wild in my fish ponds.
 The small one was a pet back in 2010.
-Since released
+Long since released.

-The back story to my question was that Dan and his wife Heather had been travelling back and forth to Belize from Canada for a bunch of years now.
+The backstory to my question was that Dan and his wife, Heather, had been travelling back and forth to Belize from Canada for a bunch of years now.
 And so my question that I did not care about the answer to was – How come you and Heather travel back and forth to Belize?
-In my world it made no sense to travel somewhere for a few weeks and potentially spend $1000’s of dollars when you could spend that same money on a new TV, VCR or stereo that would last you years (a lot longer then a 2 week vacation).
+In my world, it made no sense to travel somewhere for a few weeks and potentially spend $1000’s of dollars when you could spend that same money on a new TV, VCR, or stereo that would last you years (a lot longer than a 2-week vacation).

 Lots of species of birds can be found on the farm

-Anyways with no agenda Dan told me about what they were trying to do/build in Belize [an eco-tourist camp] and what life was like in Belize.
-And what the culture was like and all the different things they see and experience in Belize.
-After about a 30 minute conversation my mind was blown!
+Anyways, with no agenda, Dan told me about what they were trying to do and build in Belize, which was an eco-tourist camp, and what life was like in Belize.
+And what the culture was like, and all the different things they see and experience in Belize.
+After about a 30-minute conversation, my mind was blown!
 I could not believe there was such a world out there with all of “that” in it.
-Well from that moment I was convinced – I was moving to Belize!
-Yes that quickly and easily Belize became what it is to me to this day.
+Well, from that moment I was convinced – I was moving to Belize!
+Yes, that quickly and easily, Belize became what it is to me to this day.

 Red Rump Tarantulas

 It took me a little time to get out of debt.
-I had maxed out my first credit card as every young person does.
-So somewhere in the late summer/early fall of 1997 I told Dan I was ready to move to Belize.
-He said that it might be good idea if I went for a 2 week trip first before I sold my house.
-[I had bought a house in Hamilton ON right before my 20th birthday in 1993].
-Dan said he was planning is next trip in a few months in November 1997.
+I had maxed out my first credit card, as every young person does.
+So, somewhere in the late summer/early fall of 1997, I told Dan I was ready to move to Belize.
+He said that it might be a good idea if I went for a two-week trip first before I sell my house.
+[I had bought a house in Hamilton, ON, right before my 20th birthday in 1993].
+Dan said he was planning his next trip in a few months, in November 1997.

 A 6ft+ Black Tail Cribo snake